yeoman/yeoman.io/app/codelab/install-generators.md

 ---
 layout: codelab
+title: 'Step 2: Install a Yeoman generator'
 markdown: 1
 ---

-# Step 2: Install a Yeoman generator

 In a traditional web development workflow, you would need to spend a lot of time setting up boilerplate code for your webapp, downloading dependencies, and manually creating your web folder structure.
 Yeoman generators to the rescue!
 Let's install a generator for AngularJS projects.

 ## Install an AngularJS generator

-You can install Yeoman generators using the [npm](https://www.npmjs.com/) command and there are over [1000+ generators](http://yeoman.io/generators/) now available, many of which have been written by the open-source community.
+You can install Yeoman generators using the [npm](https://www.npmjs.com/) command and there are over [1000+ generators](/generators/) now available, many of which have been written by the open-source community.

 Install [generator-angular](https://www.npmjs.com/package/generator-angular) using this command: